 He is also known for his confidential information practice and handled the Dyson v Strutt litigation, relating to misuse of confidential information, and the same litigation on important issues of costs.
 He also led the successful team in the First Conference v Bracchi case, which included executing an interlocutory search and seizure order against the defendant.

 On the non-contentious side, Paul’s skill and experience in analysing and solving strategic IP matters is called upon by many international clients.
 It ranges from trade mark problems and licensing strategies, to patent analysis and assessment.
-He has also been instrumental in the negotiation and preparation of international licensing arrangements for patents and trademarks, and been involved in many non-contentious dealings including corporate support by way of due diligence relating to the sale of businesses and the licensing of the IP, preparation of multi-national licensing and cross-licensing arrangements (including co-existence agreements), and most notably the £2 billion sale to Du Pont of ICI’s film business.
+He has also been instrumental in the negotiation and preparation of international licensing arrangements for patents and trademarks, and has been involved in many non-contentious dealings including corporate support by way of due diligence relating to the sale of businesses and the licensing of the IP, preparation of multi-national licensing and cross-licensing arrangements (including co-existence agreements), and most notably the £2 billion sale to Du Pont of ICI’s film business.
 Paul has also overseen programmes for the registration of trademarks in many overseas jurisdictions.
 He also deals with the copyright and design right field, and has acted for a management buy-out team in relation to computer software and computer hardware.

 Paul has lectured on both patents and trade marks, as well as confidential information.
 He is well-known domestically and internationally and has been invited to speak at international conferences as far afield as Bulgaria, Egypt, the UK and USA.
 He also teaches trade mark law on the Intellectual Property Diploma Course at the University of Oxford.
 He has written many articles over the years on both patents and trade mark issues.

 - Fage UK Ltd v Chobani UK Ltd EWCA 5, and EWHC 3755 (Ch) – extended passing off action relating to yogurt.